 The economy is heavily dependent on agriculture, which accounts for around 25% of GDP and employs over 75% of the population.
 This high dependence on agriculture has resulted in food insecurity and high levels of rural poverty, particularly during times of drought or other weather-related issues.

-However, the government has implemented a number of economic reforms aimed at improving economic efficiency and competitiveness, infrastructure development, and investment in human capital.
+However, the government has implemented several economic reforms aimed at improving economic efficiency and competitiveness, infrastructure development, and investment in human capital.
 These reforms have attracted foreign investment and helped Kenya to expand its export markets.

 Kenya’s energy, tourism, and information technology sectors are expected to be key drivers of future economic growth and transformation, with the government focusing on promoting structural reforms and supporting small and medium-sized enterprises.
 Additionally, the country has shown resilience in overcoming economic adversity, including high levels of political unrest and civil strife, and has been able to weather the effects of the global financial crisis in 2008.